kartikaya924/covidAnalysisIndia/README.md

 ## Robust Synthetic Control

 Robust Synthetic Control (RSC) (Amjad, Shah, and Shen 2018) is a recent variation of SC that can better handle noise and missing data.
 It takes a set of candidates for control group (countries, called donor pool) and creates a synthetic state (control group) by taking a weighted average of a con vex combination of other countries (donor pool).
 RSC de noises the data via singular value thresholding, which im putes missing information in the data matrix.
-Unlike clas sical synthetic control methods, it uses unobserved mean values instead of noisy data.
-RSC is also much more robust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate informa tion may not be available.
+Unlike classical synthetic control methods, it uses unobserved mean values instead of noisy data.
+RSC is also much more robust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate information may not be available.

 ## Resources Used